GrayHatter/gr.ht/content/posts/consent-is-required.md

 safe for you to stop reading here, and leave a comment saying I'm dumb!

 But that's not actually what I'm suggesting[^maybe a little].
-I'm not brave enough to earnestly suggest putting users in direct control of security updates.
-But, in my ideal world; security teams wouldn't use the same dark patterns everyone admits are harmful, and toxic, until they want to use them.
+I'm not brave enough to earnestly suggest putting end users in direct control of security updates.
+But, in my ideal world; security teams wouldn't use the same dark patterns everyone admits are harmful, and toxic, and bad, and no one should use them... up until they want to use them.
 [Because surely **my** reason is the one time where the ends actually justify the means!]
-I'll even go one step further, and ask, why aren't users clamoring to install security updates?
-Why don't they trust you?
-Why haven't you fixed that trust problem yet?
+I’ll even go one step further, and ask, why aren't users clamoring to install security updates?
+Why don’t your users trust you?
+Why do they ignore security updates when security is what everyone is always talking about?
+Which engineers get to fix that trust problem?

 [^maybe a little]: I do think everyone should be permitted to make their own bad
     decisions, when they are solely responsible for the inevitable outcomes.